lessthen3/Peach-E/README.md

 Fuck Unity.

-Unreal Engine is powerful but feels like shit to use and only supporting C++ is stupid.
+Unreal Engine is powerful but feels awful to use and only supporting C++ in my opinion is stupid.

-Godot feels good to use, although it's pretty buggy ngl.
+Godot feels good to use, although in my experience pretty buggy.

-LWJGL is nice, but who tf wants to program a game in Java.
-I'd rather have a .45 for breakfast than work on embedding a scripting language or using JNI.
+LWJGL is nice, but who wants to program a game in Java.

-wtf is O3DE.
+what is O3DE.

-Bevy isn't a game engine, idc what you say.
-0 editor 0 bitches.
+Bevy is technically a game engine, but like where's the editor?_?

-Fuck 2D only engines, and fuck you if you only use them.

-Bitching aside—yeah, all of my experiences with game engines and frameworks inspired Peach-E, but Godot made me snap.
+Bitching aside—all of my experiences with game engines and frameworks inspired Peach-E.

 __*I just want an engine...*__